wtorricos/SAFEFromScratch/Readme.md

 Since we are building the SAFE template now we are ready to implement a simple Todos app like the template, but I'll leave this as an extra exercise.

 ## Bonus 2
-Instead of using a type Program to in the Server that we use to create our WebApplicationFactory for our integration tests, we are going to use a generic type.
+Instead of using a type Program in the Server to create our WebApplicationFactory for our integration tests, we are going to use a generic type.
 This way our Server.js will look cleaner:
 ```f#
 // Server Type is only used in our unit tests to identify this assembly and create a WebApplicationFactory.